The best for preschool teachers: Reggio Emilia Approach, Montessori method, Outdoor Education and much more

 Accommodation and meals fee: depending on the participants’ requests

-Course fee and support fee are both mandatory
+Course fee, support fee and accommodation fee are both mandatory

 Teachers, trainers, headmasters and any other staff of education organizations are eligible to receive an Erasmus+ grant covering all the costs including travel, board and lodging, cultural activities and all fees.
 Our training courses are tailored to be fully funded by Erasmus+ and are available in different options to ensure that the Erasmus+ grant will be sufficient.